SarahSoutoul/in-your-tech-era/README.md

 This is the dashboard I built to support women breaking into tech — a space to track progress, access resources, and stay connected between sessions.

+## 📝 Project description & main features

-## 💖 What This Project Means to Me
+## 💖 What this project means to me

 I didn’t start in tech — I studied journalism and came into code through storytelling.
 Learning to code changed my life, and this project is a *love letter to that journey*.
 It’s for people like me — women who didn’t always see themselves as “technical” or feel like they belonged in the tech world.